mosmn/Notes/sections/theo/sep/process.md

 ![design process](/imgs/dprocess.png)

 - Platform information - most software interfaces with othe software systems, these other systems include operating systems, databases, middleware, etc. These make up the "Software Platform". environment in which the software will execute.
+Information about the platform is needed for designers to decide how to best integrate the software with its environment.

 Design Activities:
 - Architectural design - identify the overall structure of the system. the principal components and how they relate to each other.